Broken Mirror's Blog

 A Rose from Concrete: A Poem and Excerpt

-For thousands of years, we had a stable climate that allowed our species to thrive.
+For thousands of years, we had a stable climate that allowed us to thrive.

 We laid down roots.
-Grew crops, made babies, built families and futures.
+Grew crops, built families, futures.

 Buildings went up.
 As the sun went down: